AlcoholRehabHelp Logo

 How Does the Body Become Dependent on Alcohol?

-During consistent use of an addictive substance, a person’s brain and body chemistry can change.
+Consistent use of an addictive substance can change a person’s brain and body chemistry.

-Addiction is a disease that is characterized by compulsive substance use despite harmful consequences.
-A person who has an addiction has a compulsion to perform a behavior that they know is harmful.
-They also feel unable to stop themselves from performing it.
+Addiction is a disease characterized by compulsive substance use despite harmful consequences.
+A person with an addiction has a compulsion to perform a behavior that they know is harmful.
+They feel unable to stop themselves.

 Over time, heavy drinking can make the body dependent on alcohol.
-If someone who is addicted to alcohol attempts to stop suddenly, they may experience uncomfortable and dangerous withdrawal symptoms, and can even go into shock and die.2
+If someone addicted to alcohol attempts to stop suddenly, they may experience uncomfortable and dangerous withdrawal symptoms.
+They can even go into shock and die.2

 How Does Alcoholism Affect the Brain?

-Alcohol negatively impacts the brain areas that control balance, memory, speech, and judgment, resulting in a higher likelihood of injuries and other adverse outcomes.
+Alcohol negatively impacts the brain areas that control balance, memory, speech, and judgment.
+This results in a higher likelihood of injuries and other adverse outcomes.

 Alcoholism also affects the brain’s “reward center” and produces pleasurable sensations (such as anxiety reduction) when consumed.